tamila-krashtan/vasmer/README.md

 Abbreviation database fields:
 * `abbreviation`: the abbreviation as it (mostly) appears in the dictionary;
-* `aliases`: other variants of same abbreviation and other abbreviations applying to the same term;
+* `aliases`: comma-delimited variants of the same abbreviation and other abbreviations applying to the same term;
 * `type`: one of the following types of the term abbreviated:
     * `language`: languages as well as dialects and language families;
     * `russian dialect`: dialects of Russian;